-Nuclear Notebook: How many nuclear weapons are there in the world?
+Nuclear Notebook: How many nuclear weapons exist on earth?

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.

 The Nuclear Notebook is researched and written by Hans M. Kristensen, director of the Nuclear Information Project with the Federation of American Scientists and Robert S. Norris, a senior fellow with the FAS.
 The Nuclear Notebook column has been published in the Bulletin of the Atomic Scientists since 1987.
 The Nuclear Notebook column has been published in the Bulletin of the Atomic Scientists since 1987.

 The Bulletin elevates expert voices above the noise.
 But as an independent, nonprofit media organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.